Iain McGilchrist

 • Attention is global, broad, vigilant, flexible, sustained.

-• Sees the bigger picture and seeing things whole and in their context.
+• Sees things in their context.

 • Sees an animate world where things presence to us, rather than being re-presented.